nats-io/nats-architecture-and-design/adr/ADR-28.md

 ## Design

-If stream _RePublish_ option is configured, a stream will evaluate each published message (that it ingests) against a `RePublish Source` subject filter.
-Upon match, the stream will re-publish the message (with special message headers as below) to a new `RePublish Subject` derived through a destination subject transformation.
+If stream _RePublish_ option is configured, a stream will evaluate each published message (that it ingests) against a _RePublish Source_ subject filter.
+Upon match, the stream will re-publish the message (with special message headers as below) to a new _RePublish Destination_ subject derived through a subject transformation.

 > Re-publish occurs only after the original published message is ingested in the stream (with quorum for R>1 streams) and is _At-Most-Once_ QoS.